Drywall estimator workspace

 How to Calculate Drywall Square Footage

-1. Measure your walls
+1. Measure walls and ceilings

 2. Subtract openings